tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 X> ## Exercises
 X> Reinforce what you've learnt in this chapter by trying out the following exercises.
 X>
 X> * Update the population script to add some value to the `views` count for each page.
-Pick whatever integers you like -- as long as each page receives a number.
+Pick whatever integers you like -- as long as each page receives a number greater than zero.
 X> * Modify the index page to also include the top five most viewed pages.
 X> * Leading on from the exercise above, include a heading for the `Most Liked Categories` and `Most Viewed Pages`.
 X> * Include a link back to the index page from the category page.